pusher/docs/docs/channels/library_auth_reference/pusher-websockets-protocol.md

 - data (String)
   - The data associated with the event.
 It is strongly recommended that this be a JSON-serialized hash (e.g. `{'{"hello":"world", "foo": {"bar": 1000}}'}` ), although it is possible to send any type of payload, for example a simple string.
 - user_id (optional, String)
   - The `user_id` key is only present if this is a client event on a [presence channel](/docs/channels/using_channels/presence-channels).
 The value is the `user_id` of the client that triggered the event.
-This value is taken from the [auth token](/docs/channels/server_api/authenticating-users#implementing_presence_endpoints) generated by your server for that client's subscription to this channel.
+This value is taken from the [authorization token](/docs/channels/server_api/authorizing-users) generated by your server for that client's subscription to this channel.

 > Note: The following code shows how to receive an event and not how to trigger one